ajbanjara/Wireshark/Protobuf.md

 ### Protobuf field subdissectors

-A subdissector can register itself in `"protobuf_field"` dissector table for parsing the value of the field of bytes or string type.
+A subdissector can register itself in `"protobuf_field"` dissector table for parsing the value of the field.
 The key of record in `"protobuf_field"` table is the full name of the field.

 For example, there is a bytes type field for carrying a portrait image in Person message type of `addressbook.proto`.
 We can put following Lua script `'protobuf_portrait_field.lua'` into the 'plugins' subdirectory of 'Personal configuration' directory: